ToruIwashita/git-switcher.vim/README.md

 ### Commands

+ - `Gsw`

- - `Gsw` Swich branch with a save confirmation and load session
+Swich branch with a save confirmation and load session.

+ - `Gsw!`

- - `Gsw!` Swich branch and load session
+Swich branch and load session.

- - `GswSave` Save session
+ - `GswSave`

+Save session.
+If receiving an argument, save session with that name.

- - `GswLoad` Load session
+ - `GswLoad`

+Load session.
+If receiving an argument, load session with that name.

 ### Options